Markov decision process: Optimization objective

+where $\ H$ is the time horizon.
+Compared to the previous objective, the latter one is more used in Learning Theory.

 A policy that maximizes the function above is called an optimal policy and is usually denoted $\pi^*$.
 A particular MDP may have multiple distinct optimal policies.
 Because of the Markov property, it can be shown that the optimal policy is a function of the current state, as assumed above.

 Simulator models

 In many cases, it is difficult to represent the transition probability distributions, $P_a(s, s')$, explicitly.
 In such cases, a simulator can be used to model the MDP implicitly by providing samples from the transition distributions.
 One common form of implicit MDP model is an episodic environment simulator that can be started from an initial state and yields a subsequent state and reward every time it receives an action input.
 In this manner, trajectories of states, actions, and rewards, often called episodes may be produced.

 Another form of simulator is a generative model, a single step simulator that can generate samples of the next state and reward given any state and action.
 (Note that this is a different meaning from the term generative model in the context of statistical classification.)
 In algorithms that are expressed using pseudocode, $G$ is often used to represent a generative model.
-For example the expression $s', r \gets G(s, a)$ might denote the action of sampling from the generative model where $s$ and $a$ are the current state and action, and $s'$ and $r$ are the new state and reward.
+For example, the expression $s', r \gets G(s, a)$ might denote the action of sampling from the generative model where $s$ and $a$ are the current state and action, and $s'$ and $r$ are the new state and reward.
 Compared to an episodic simulator, a generative model has the advantage that it can yield data from any state, not only those encountered in a trajectory.

 These model classes form a hierarchy of information content: an explicit model trivially yields a generative model through sampling from the distributions, and repeated application of a generative model yields an episodic simulator.
 In the opposite direction, it is only possible to learn approximate models through regression.
 The type of model available for a particular MDP plays a significant role in determining which solution algorithms are appropriate.
 For example, the dynamic programming algorithms described in the next section require an explicit model, and Monte Carlo tree search requires a generative model (or an episodic simulator that can be copied at any state), whereas most reinforcement learning algorithms require only an episodic simulator.

+Example

+An example of MDP is the Pole-Balancing model, which comes from classic control theory.